 Dopamine stimulation was predominantly linked with human connection / relationships.
 We received pleasure and reward from our interactions with other humans.
-However, in todays we are said to have become disconnected from each other and our surroundings and seek dopamine stimulation from external sources, such as alcohol, drugs, computer games, porn.
+However, in todays society we are said to have become less disconnected from each other and our surroundings and seek dopamine stimulation from external sources, such as alcohol, drugs, computer games, porn, sugar.

 Addiction is often linked to dopamine and our reward and pleasure system, especially with low or dysfunctional dopamine receptors.

 When we are have low dopamine release we seek quick highs to get that rush of feeling - dopamine release.
 This feeling is often short lived, which makes us seek more.
 Over time, this can have a negative effect on our receptors, leading to less stimulation and reduced reward and pleasure from every day life and stimulants.

 We all need that little rush of excitement, pleasure, energy that comes from dopamine stimulation to keep us going.
 We need to experience the feeling throughout the day, not in kick hits / fixes

 Sometimes its the simple things that give the most pleasure when we connect with them.
 There are endless ways to boost natural dopamine stimulation

 Your diet can play a part in your dopamine levels.
 Food does not contain dopamine, it is our body that creates dopamine, with the aid of amino acids from proteins, antioxidants from fruit and vegetables, and good fats for brain function.